Panzerschrek/U-00DC-Sprache/source/docs/en/constructors.rst

 This constructor must have only one param (except ``this``).

 A conversion constructor may be used as any other constructor.
-Additionaly it may be called implicitely where a type conversion is required.
+Additionaly it may be called implicitly where a type conversion is required.

 .. code-block:: u_spr